-- At the conclusion of the Showmanship age divisions, a fun showmanship Contest will be conducted for 4-H members who do not own an animal but who would like to gain experience exhibiting a borrowed animal. - Champion Showmanship ribbons will be awarded in each species of Livestock.
+- At the end of the Showmanship age divisions, a fun showmanship Contest will be conducted for 4-H members who do not own an animal but want to gain experience exhibiting a borrowed animal. - Champion Showmanship ribbons will be awarded in each species of Livestock.